hellowhirl/my-bootcamp-learning/react_notes.md

 in order to chain methods in lodash we need to convert array into lodash wrapper

-VS Code shortcut:
+VS Code shortcut to look at members of a class, and search from that

-`command + P and type '@'`: look at members of a class, and search from that
+- `command + P and type '@'`

 ### Levels of components: